 Until now, I have worked on highlighting culture competences within the realm of self-evaluation and the personal growth benefits, which I find fundamental to a successful abroad experience.
 However, culture competences can also improve your professional competences and make you a more appealing candidate in different job situations.
 In fact, my final paper for my sociology degree was the presentation of a program offered to multinational and/or international companies that would provide intercultural training for its employees.

 This offer responds to a demand that is continuing to grow as the world becomes continuously more globalized.
-You can read about these benefits all over the web (and even take courses or entire programs dedicated to their importance—for example this one from Oxford).
-However, here I would like to highlight five main reasons why I think that cultural competences can improve your professional offer:
+You can read about these benefits all over the web, however, here I would like to highlight five main reasons why I think that cultural competences can improve your professional offer:

 For example, if you are expecting to start work on time and early with your Spanish and Italian colleagues, you might be surprised when things start late.
 If you are open to the fact that no one is ‘wrong’ with how they interpret the situation, you allow yourself to start the meeting off on the right foot by thinking that it is a cultural difference and not intentionally disrespectful (trust me—its not).